 How to Build Minor 7 Chords using Scale Degrees

 If you are familiar with scale degree formulas, Amin7 chords can be constructed using the following formula: 1, ♭3, 5, ♭7

 By referencing the Major scale, we simply take the first (root), flattened third, fifth, and flattened 7th scale degrees.

-Flattened means take the existing note and lower it in pitch by a semitone.
+Flattened means taking the existing note and lowering it in pitch by a semitone.